-Avivo plans to be tobacco-free by July of 2018
+Avivo will be tobacco-free on July 30

 Tobacco use is the leading cause of preventable death in the United States.
 The good news is that usage has been gradually dropping.
 In Minnesota, for example, tobacco usage has dropped to just over 14%.
 The story is different in our chemical and mental health programs.
 Tobacco use in some programs is as high as 90%.

 Avivo plans to help curb those numbers and be completely tobacco-free at all of its locations by July 30 2018.
-This the date the U.S. Department of Housing and Urban Development (HUD) plans to have public housing properties go tobacco-free.
+This is also the date the U.S. Department of Housing and Urban Development (HUD) plans to have public housing properties go tobacco-free.

 Thanks to partnerships with ClearWay Minnesota and the American Lung Association, one of our Minneapolis locations is leading the way as a pilot non-smoking location.
 They’re testing ways to implement tobacco-free policies that don’t make smokers the bad guys, but instead give them avenues to quit.

 Sally Sales, program director at Avivo, believes Avivo’s partnerships with ClearWay Minnesota and the American Lung Association (ALA) couldn’t have come quickly enough.
 “Studies have shown that people who live with serious mental illness and substance abuse disorders die 25 years earlier than the rest of the population.
 And it’s not because of the reasons many people assume.”

 That’s a staggering statistic.
 But, the average lifespan for a person living with a mental illness or substance abuse disorder is shorter because of modifiable, or potentially correctable, conditions.
 Those include smoking, obesity, and more.